jesus-gutierrez-b/odin-recipes-2024/README.md

 # odin-recipes-2024
-A webpages with a few cooking recipes
+A webpages with a few cooking recipes.
+The purpose of this project is to practice HTML basics.